Pakyong Airport: Commercial flight operations

-Airline and destinations
+Statistics

 Passenger amenities

 Pakyong Airport has snack bar, Prepaid Taxi counter for passengers within its premises.
 Prepaid taxis can be availed on a very reasonable rate to visit nearby cities like Gangtok, Namchi, Mangan, Pelling etc. or any other tourist places of Sikkim on hiring basis.
 The airport is just 1 kilometre away from NH717A at Pakyong.

 Military flight operations

 As Pakyong Airport sits approximately 60 km (37.28 mi) from the India-China border, it is considered strategically important.
 In March 2018, the Indian Air Force (IAF) was the first to land an aircraft, a Dornier 228, at the airport.
 And in January 2019, an IAF Antonov-32 transport plane arrived "in an effort to boost the transportation of troops and material to this region."
 At present security is being provided by State government of Sikkim as per MoU dated 30.6.2015 signed among Government of Sikkim, Ministry of Civil Aviation, Government of India and Airports Authority of India.